-During the six months ended April 30, 2019, the Company incurred the following shares issuances:
+During the nine months ended July 31, 2019, the Company incurred the following shares issuances:

 On April 29, 2019, the Company closed a non-brokered private placement, raising aggregate gross proceeds of \$1,339,140 through the sale of 12,174,000 units at a price of \$0.11 per unit.
 Each unit consists of one common share of the Company and one-half common share purchase warrant.
-Each warrant entitles the holder to purchase one common share for an exercise price of \$0.13 during the first 12 month period after the closing of the offering and \$0.15 during the second 12 month period after the closing of the offering and \$0.15 during the second 12 month period after the closing of the tat the 20-day volume weighted average price of the common shares listed on the TSX Venture Exchange is above \$0.20, the expiry date of the warrants will be accelerated to a date that is 30 days after the first date such threshold is met.
-Shares issuance costs, in the form of legal fees, of \$2,083 were paid in connection with this private placement.
+Each warrant entitles the holder to purchase one common share for an exercise price of \$0.13 during the first 12-month period after the closing of the offering and \$0.15 during the second 12-month period after the closing of the offering.
+If the 20-day volume weighted average price of the common shares listed on the TSX Venture Exchange is above \$0.20, the expiry date of the warrants will be accelerated to a date that is 30 days after the first date such threshold is met.
+Shares issuance costs, in the form of legal fees, of \$2,084 were paid in connection with this private placement.